-After a nice display of Charlie Pickett, Critical Mass, Z-Cars, Slyder, and Tight Squeeze (The Cichlids unfortunately were not able to
+After a nice performance by Charlie Pickett, Critical Mass, Z-Cars, Slyder, and Tight Squeeze (The Cichlids unfortunately were not able to

-participate), as beautiful as a special performance by Tomey Sellars with a video installation, The Kids took the stage and played for 2 hours,
+participate), as beautiful as a special performance by Tomey Sellars with a video montage, The Kids took the stage and played for 2 hours,

 repertoire, both original pieces that cover famous.

-The show and the music scene in South Florida it was based on the show itself became material for an upcoming documentary called
+The show and the music scene in South Florida on which was based the show itself became material for an upcoming documentary called

 "Another Night At The Agora."

-The trailer is now online (see below) and additional information regarding the documentary should be out soon!
+The trailer is now online (see below) and additional information about the documentary should be out soon!

-Some scans of the show (the manuscripts of songs, some of them signed ..)
+Some scans of the show (the manuscripts of songs, some signed ..)

 text I can not believe